nidhaloff/b-rabbit/README.rst

 Features
 --------

-b_rabbit implements all messaging pattern from working queues, publish-subscribe to remote procedure calls. high level API that provide asynchronous messaging.
+- it implements all RabbitMQ messaging patterns from work queues to RPCs.

-Contribution
+- provides an easy high level API (take a look at the examples)
+- thread safe since it uses rabbitpy

+Credits
 -------
-Contributors and new ideas & suggestions are always welcome